|Home | Accessories | Brines | Cook Times | Dictionary | Egg Wash | Frosting | Measures | My BBQ | Sauces|

 If you are using a food processor, you will want to pulse the blades briefly and quickly.
 Remember, heat is our enemy.
 And watch the results very carefully.
 You don't want to end up with tartar pureé!
 And check your "grind" for the occasional chunk before moving on.

 Patties: The best route is a patty press.
 (See Patty Press for an example.)
 The hamburger needs to be compressed in order to stay together.
 If you don't, it will fall apart on the grill/griddle.
 If you do it by hand, use a very light touch.
 The other way you can make your burgers tough, besides heat, is to manhandle them.
 Kneading fresh ground hamburger, whether its making burger patties or mixing ingredients for meat loaf, is a sacrilege! ...resulting in a tough hamburger and chewy meat loaf.
-And finally, lightly press a "dimple" in the center of the patty to counter act the burger bulge that happens as the burger heats up and expands... resulting in more of a football than a pattie.
+And finally, lightly press a "dimple" in the center of the patty to counter act the burger bulge that happens as the moisture in the burger heats up and expands... resulting in more of a football than a pattie.

 Cooking: (finally!)
 If you like Crispy Style burgers (à la Freddies or Five Guys), you'll want to cook them on (in order of preference) a stainless steel griddle, chrome griddle, cast iron griddle or cast iron frying pan, in the 350º to 375º range.
 Pressing them once or twice per side to extract some of the fat onto the griddle to "fry" the edges of the patty.